SanneNoordzij/GuildWars2-Demo-app/README.md

 - Step 12 - Added an UITest project
 - Step 13 - Created some basic UITest and added AutomationId's to the corresponding views.

+A list of most used plugins for Xamarin.Forms can be found [here](https://github.com/xamarin/XamarinComponents)

 This app makes use of the [GuildWars2 API](https://wiki.guildwars2.com/wiki/API:Main)